riverford/durable-ref/README.md

 ### Storage

 There are 3 multimethods you can implement currently (dispatching on the scheme):
-- `read-bytes`, receives the uri and options passed to `deref`.
+- `read-bytes`, receives the uri and options passed to `value`.
 Returns a byte array or nil.
 - `write-bytes!`, receives the uri, the serialized byte array and options passed to `persist!`,`overwrite!.`
 - (optional) `delete-bytes!`, receives the uri and options passed to `delete!`.